4. Wire MCP to Agent¶

 Verify the agent discovered the MCP tools:

-You should see the MCP tools in the response:
+You should see the MCP tools in the response (truncated for brevity):

 {